Erna von Abendroth: Life

 Erna von Abendroth was born in Ostritz, a small town located to the south of Görlitz and directly on the frontier with Bohemia.
 Alexander Bernhard Ernst von Abendroth (1853-), her father, was a cavalry officer.
 She attended school locally and then spent five years studying at a teacher training college in Dresden.
 She concluded her studies, passing the necessary exams, in 1906. she then worked as a home tutor.
 In 1910 she completed a nursing training with the Red Cross Albertines at the Carola Hospital in Dresden.
 During the First World War, which broke out in July 1914, she served as a volunteer nurse, and in 1916 passed the exams needed to become a fully qualified nurse.
 This did not put an end to her studies, however.

 War ended in 1918 and she took on the care of her parents.
-She also took time to attend lectures at the Dresden "Technical" Academy and at Leipzig University.
+She also took time to attend lectures at the Technische Hochschule Dresden and at Leipzig University.
 In 1921 she was awarded a doctorate for a dissertation on "the nursing profession with a particular focus on the context in Saxony" ("Der Beruf der Krankenpflegerin mit besonderer Berücksichtigung der sächsischen Verhältnisse").
 Rather than embarking on an academic life, however, she persisted with her nursing career.
 She was a co-founder of the "Dresden City Sisterhood" during 1922/23, becoming matron of this Red Cross sponsored organisation in 1923.
 In 1924 she called for the creation of a permanent "Saxony Matrons' Conference" to provide advice on health care administration and nursing.

 Between 1927 and 1929 she held the appointment of chair of the "[Matrons'] Sisterhood" Johannstadt Hospital in Dresden, which made her an influential voice in establishing the nursing academy there.
 In Dresden von Abendroth was involved in the education of many cohorts of nurses who later would remember her with great affection.
 The hospital and nursing academy were closed down in 1932, however, as the Great Depression continued to take its toll of public services.
 Erna von Abendroth now left Dresden and embarked on the first of several lengthy lecture and study tours abroad.
 Her travels included Sweden and the United States of America.